I am now offering face to face sessions as well as online and telephone sessions.

 Trauma and the body

 Dealing with distress: working with suicide and self-harm

 Bereavement and loss

-I have worked as a counsellor in the Torfaen area with a drug and alcohol rehabilitation centre.
+I worked as a counsellor in the Torfaen area with a drug and alcohol rehabilitation centre for two years.

 I also worked for 5 years as a counsellor with a mental health charity in the Torfaen and Blaenau Gwent area.

-I have experienced working with a wide range of issues including Depression, Anxiety, Bereavement and loss, abuse, addiction, anger, low self-esteem and lack of confidence, assertiveness and relationship difficulties.
+I have experienced working with a wide range of issues including depression, anxiety, bereavement and loss, abuse, anger, low self-esteem and lack of confidence, assertiveness and relationship difficulties.

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.